Raytheon third-quarter profit beats, raises full-year forecasts

-(Reuters) - Tomahawk missile maker Raytheon Co (RTN.N) beat analysts’ estimates for third-quarter profit on Thursday, driven by higher sales at two of its biggest businesses and lower taxes, helping the company raise its 2018 profit and sales forecasts.
+Oct 25 (Reuters) - Tomahawk missile maker Raytheon Co beat analysts’ estimates for third-quarter profit on Thursday, driven by higher sales at two of its biggest businesses and lower taxes, helping the company raise its 2018 profit and sales forecasts.

 The results come as Raytheon and other U.S. weapons makers are expected to gain from higher defense spending under President Donald Trump’s administration and stronger global demand for fighter jets and tanks.